mdx-js/mdx/docs/getting-started/index.md

 ## Components

 You can pass in components for any HTML element that Markdown compiles to.
 This allows you to use your existing components and even CSS-in-JS like `styled-components`.

-The components object is a mapping between the HTML element and your desired component you'd like to render.
+The components object is a mapping between the HTML element and your desired component you’d like to render.

 ```jsx
 const MyH1 = props => <h1 style={{ color: 'tomato' }} {...props} />